-Bonus Round: There was a pool!
+Plus, there was a pool!
 Mr. BuLL and I found ourselves delighting in this rare liquid treat.

-We visited this dreamland during the winter.
+We visited this dreamland during winter.

 I was standing like I have done a million times before.
 Focusing my attention on the moment.
 Reality had a firm grip on my mind.

-The reality was that I was standing on dusty soil and watching small baby cheetahs devouring their first meat meal.
+I was standing on dusty soil and watching small baby cheetahs devouring their first meat meal.
 As they slowly sheered away what was left of an impala, I viciously engorged on their presence.